-The fouling in heat exchangers and the resulting cleaning effort is a common task in many companies.
-The reason for fouling and different deposits in water cycle is water with a high amount of solved minerals.
-High temperature and dirt contribute to the problem.
+The fouling in heat exchangers and the resulting cleaning efforts, is a common task in many companies.

 Every heat exchanger includes two sides.
-On one side there is the product, for example a liquid or gas with a specific temperature.
+Usual on the one side there is the product, for example a liquid or gas with a specific temperature.
 This product is brought to an other temperature level by the liquid on the other side.
 So it is either cooled down or heated up.

 The waterside of the heat exchanger